Fesenmyer is your Consumer Warrior

 Can One Spouse File Bankruptcy Without Affecting the Other?

 Can one spouse file for bankruptcy?
 Married people filing for bankruptcy in Ohio have the option of filing with or without their spouse.
-There are advantages and disadvantages of both options, so deciding whether you should file for bankruptcy alone or together depends on your individual situation and needs.
+There are advantages and disadvantages to both options, so deciding whether you should file for bankruptcy alone or together depends on your situation and needs.
 If you do file individually, it must be done in good faith.
-The bankruptcy court will examine your circumstances, and if it determines that filing on your own was not done in...
+The bankruptcy court will examine your circum...
 CONTINUE READING

 Categories